Babe (film)

-Babe (also known as Babe the Sheep-Pig in the working title) is a 1995 comedy-drama film directed by Chris Noonan, produced by George Miller and written by both.
+Babe is a 1995 comedy-drama film directed by Chris Noonan, who co-wrote it with George Miller.
 It is an adaptation of Dick King-Smith's 1983 novel The Sheep-Pig, which tells the story of a farm pig who wants to do the work of a sheepdog.
 The film is narrated by Roscoe Lee Browne and the main animal characters are played by both real animals and animatronic puppets.

-Babe was filmed in Robertson, New South Wales in 1994 and released theatrically on 4 August 1995, going on to become a critical and commercial success, with several Academy Award nominations.
-A sequel, Babe: Pig in the City, was released on 25 November 1998 and failed to achieve the same success as the first film.
+Babe was filmed in Robertson, New South Wales, Australia, in 1994 and released theatrically in the United States and Canada on 4 August 1995, going on to become a critical and commercial success with seven Academy Award nominations, including Best Director and Best Picture.

+A sequel, Babe: Pig in the City, was released in 1998, with the starring actors reprising their roles.
+However, it did not perform as well commercially or critically as the original.